oddbird/oddleventy/content/work/timedesigner.md

     <<: *furman
     slug: investment
   - text: |
-      The internet was useless in deciding who to hire, with too much conflicting info.
-      Then I found OddBird,
-      providing **a focused team
+      OddBird, provided **a focused team
       with a wide range of talent.**
     <<: *furman
     slug: range